Lazy Nezumi Pro Rulers

 - Linear Perspective

-This ruler will help you draw ellipses and circles.
+This mode will help you draw ellipses and circles.
 It has the following parameters:

 - Degree - The degree of the ellipse.
 Set it to 90 for a circle.